cocu-tan/helltaker-solver/README.md

 ## Known Issue
 **Some rules are missing.
 This solver outputs invalid solutions for some tricky stages other than in-game stages.**

+Let me know if you find missing rules. :)

 ## How to use
 - `pip install pycosat`